 - The criteria and eligibility requirements for an unsubsidized loan are much lighter.

-- Whereas only undergrads can apply for the subsidized loan, both undergrads and graduate students can apply for an unsubsidized loan.
+- Whereas only undergraduates can apply for the subsidized loan, both undergraduates and graduate students can apply for an unsubsidized loan.

 - The loan limit on an unsubsidized loan is a total of $31,000 spread over your four years of college or university.